Your BMI is 30

 Lap Band Procedure For a BMI 30

-Although lap band procedure is recommended for BMI over 35, it can also be done for overweight patients whose BMI is between 25 and 30.
-The Lap Band is an adjustable gastric banding system, which is attached to the upper part of the stomach, drastically limiting stomach capacity.
-It is a minimally invasive surgery that has helped hundreds of thousands of people achieve lasting and healthy weight loss.
+Although the lap band procedure is recommended for BMI over 35, it can also be done for overweight patients whose BMI is between 25 and 30.
+It is an adjustable gastric banding system, which is attached to the upper part of the stomach, limiting stomach capacity.
+It is a minimally invasive surgery that has helped many people achieve lasting and healthy weight loss.

 Gastric Sleeve Procedure for a BMI 30

-If your BMI is between 25 and 30, it means that you are overweight and are a possible candidate for the gastric sleeve procedure.
-Also called a sleeve gastrectomy, the surgery is performed using laparoscopy meaning that there will only be a few small incisions through which the doctor performs the procedure.
-Laparoscopic technique allows for quicker recovery and less patient discomfort, to name a few advantages.
+If your BMI is between 25-30, it means that you are overweight and are a possible candidate for the gastric sleeve.
+The surgery is performed using laparoscopy meaning that there will only be a few small incisions through which the doctor performs the procedure.
+The laparoscopic technique allows for quicker recovery and less discomfort.

 Results depend on the commitment of each patient, who must be willing to adopt a sensible eating plan and reasonable routine activity.
 As a restrictive procedure, sleeve gastrectomy will limit the amount of food you can eat by reducing the size of your stomach and making you feel full quicker.
 The stomach during the gastric sleeve procedure is reduced to about 25% of its original size.

 Physical exercise has countless health benefits and is a sure way to change the quality of your life for the better.
 It is important to note, however, that physical activity is only one factor in effective weight loss.
 Healthy nutrition is just as important.
 Obtaining lasting results and being able to maintain your goal weight comes with turning healthy behaviors into common everyday habits.
 You should make exercise an essential part of your life.